CMT Music Awards 2020 Winners: The Complete List - E! Online

 Collaborative Video of the Year

-Blake Shelton with Gwen Stefani - "Nobody But You"
+WINNER: Blake Shelton with Gwen Stefani - "Nobody But You"

 Carly Pearce and Lee Brice - "I Hope You're Happy Now"